5 Ways to Maintain Brand Consistency As You Grow Your Business

-You can use (and personalise) simple templates for everything from your emails to your company’s blog posts to business cards.
-A business card template can be used for hundreds or thousands of employees as they join your organisation.
+You can use (and personalize) simple templates for everything from your emails to your company’s blog posts to business cards.
+A business card template can be used for hundreds or thousands of employees as they join your organization.
 Best of all, you’ll ensure your branding remains consistent over the years for any print or electronic publications you generate.

 3. Set up a solid approval process.

 In the early days, your approval process was probably pretty simple: You signed off on everything.
 Every branding choice your company made, from letterheads to business cards to content on your website, was given the go-ahead by you and your co-founder.